cockroachdb/replicator/scripts/active_active/README.md

 ```

-In order for the `cdc-sink` process to correctly process updates, we need to provide
+In order for the `replicator` process to correctly process updates, we need to provide
 information on the origin of each mutation, so we avoid replication infinite loops.
 We also keep track of timestamps, to resolve conflicts.
 This is accomplished by adding 2 hidden columns (`_source` and `_timestamp`) to each